-- Verbal praise - Sending home good news slips to let parents/carers know when children have gone over and above in their work or behaviour. (see appendix 2) - Headteacher's awards. - Dojos for great effort and behaviour. (see appendix 3) - Hot Chocolate Friday- rewards those children who always do their best and always show excellent levels of behaviour. - Celebration Assembly- this takes place in collective worship on Thursdays.
-Teachers nominate children to receive star awards for demonstrating our school values of honesty, compassion, forgiveness and love.
+- Verbal praise - Sending home good news slips to let parents/carers know when children have gone over and above in their work or behaviour. (see appendix 2) - Headteacher's awards. - Dojos for great effort and behaviour. (see appendix 3) - Hot Chocolate Friday- rewards those children who always do their best and always show excellent levels of behaviour. - 4R's celebration- this takes place in assembly on Fridays.
+Teachers and classmates can nominate pupils who have shown that they have used any of the 4R's during the previous week. - Recognition board- each class from Y1-6 has a recognition board and this is used to praise the children who show a particular learning behaviour during the lesson eg working with focus,

-- Recognition board- each class from Y1-6 has a recognition board and this is used to praise the children who show a particular learning behaviour during the lesson eg working with focus, supporting one another when working in a group, listening to each other, editing their work carefully etc. - Celebration assemblies take place on Thursdays and allow children to celebrate any successes they may have had in and out of school e.g. passing a music exam, a sporting achievement. - Showing work to another teacher or a member of the Senior Leadership Team- if children have shown particular effort with a piece of work, they will be invited to show it to another member of staff to 'show it off.' - Dojo certificates when children achieve 100 (bronze), 200 (silver) 300 (gold) or 500 (platinum) dojos. - The winning team with the most dojos will receive the Dojo trophy with their teams colour ribbon tied to it.
+- supporting one another when working in a group, listening to each other, editing their work carefully etc. - Celebration assemblies take place on Thursdays and allow children to celebrate any successes they may have had in and out of school e.g. passing a music exam, a sporting achievement. - Showing work to another teacher or a member of the Senior Leadership Team- if children have shown particular effort with a piece of work, they will be invited to show it to another member of staff to 'show it off.'